jieyinjane/Deep-LOB-Trading/README.md

 The codes written by Python are provided in the [fold](Code) for the simulation dataset under a mixture of different market sentiments.

 - DCNN.py: Labelling, training and predicting.
-- invest_strat_op.py: Trading strategy with optimization and without optimization.
+- invest_strat.py: Trading strategy with and without optimization.